Particular/Workshop/exercises/04 - Integration with ITOps.md

 **2)** Open the `Divergent.ItOPs.Messaging` project.

-**3)** Create a new class `ShipWithFedExCommand` in the commands folder.
+**3)** Create a new class `ShipWithFedexCommand` in the commands folder.
 It should contain the order id, customer id and a list of the product ids.
 ```
 public class ShipWithFedexCommand
 {